As President Obama said, we currently live in a time of extraordinary change.

 Our Head of Growth, Ng Khai Yong, will be one of the speakers for the webinar.

-Before joining NEXT Academy, he worked as a phamacist, then taught himself digital marketing and went on to work with MindValley (a multi-million dollar education company) as the Head of Facebook Advertising Operations.
+Before joining NEXT Academy, he worked as a pharmacist, then taught himself digital marketing and went on to work with MindValley (a multi-million dollar education company) as the Head of Facebook Advertising Operations.

 At the peak of his career, he managed to get MindValley’s advertising campaigns featured as a case study on Facebook for Business.

-Now, he’s in charge of growing NEXT Academy’s revenue and making sure our intakes are fully sold out.
+He then joined NEXT Academy as the head of growth and making sure our intakes are fully sold out.